kapouer/matchdom/README.md

 Like "at", without actually writing the value, this is a shortcut for `at:${range}|const:`.

-Useful to test a value and remove selected range if falsey.
+Useful to test a value and remove selected range if false-ish.

-To remove selected range but actually merge the value if truey, use instead `else:at:*`.
+To remove selected range but actually merge the value if true-ish, use instead `else:at:*`.

 ### filter to:target